fadushin/esp8266/micropython/uhttpd/README.md

     2000-01-01T08:09:15.005 [info] esp8266: TCP server started on 192.168.4.1:80
     2000-01-01T08:09:15.005 [info] esp8266: TCP server started on 0.0.0.0:80

-By default, the `uhttpd` server requires authentication, using the username `admin` and the password `uhttpD`.
-These credentials are configurable.
-(See reference section, below)

 You may now connect to your ESP8266 via a web browser or curl and browse your file system, e.g.,

     prompt$ curl -i 'http://192.168.1.180/'